davydovanton/hanami-architecture/README.md

 ### Dry-transactions

 ## Domain services
 We have applications for different logic.
-That's why we suggest to use DDD and split you logic to separate domains.
-All this domains should be in `/lib` folder and looks like:
+That's why we suggest using DDD and split you logic to separate domains.
+All these domains should be in `/lib` folder and looks like:

 ```
 /lib